chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/inclined-3d-composite-mixer-with-pbt-impeller/inclined-3d-composite-mixer-with-pbt-impeller.rst

 Definition of the Impeller Motion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The orientation of an object using the sharp interface immersed boundary method is defined using Euler angles and an XYZ rotation convention.
 As such, determining the orientation of an object as it rotates around an arbitrary cannot be directly defined by the direct integration of the angular velocity.
 To do so, we instead use Rodrigues' rotation matrix, and from this rotation matrix, we extract the XYZ rotation angle.
 This calculation can be symbolically performed by a simple Python code using the sympy library.
 The code is given in the example folder but is also presented here.
-One is to adjust the initial rotation of the object and the angular velocity of the object.
+Depending on the case, the user needs to study the initial rotation, and angular velocity must be modified in this code.
 Here, the initial rotation of the impeller is given by a :math:`\frac{\pi}{4}` rad rotation around the Y axis to align the impeller with the :math:`[1,0,1]` vector.
 Then the rotation speed is given by :math:`\mathbf{\omega}=2 \pi \frac{\sqrt{2}}{2} [-1,0,-1]`.

 .. code-block:: text